SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-01-10-unity-ai-programming-essentialsa-review.markdown

 ![width=](http://i2.wp.com/www.magicalmaths.org/wp-content/uploads/2012/11/conclusion-introduction-starter-plenary.jpg?w=660)

 All in all this is still a book I would buy.
-There are a lot of touch AI concepts covered in this book with clear and concise examples.&nbsp; The title is a bit tainted by the (in my opinion) wasted space on other paid frameworks that are not as good as the free assets (RAIN AI) and the style of language used (which I would have gotten torn to shreds for in my own titles, I find this concern particularly odd).
+There are a lot of touch AI concepts covered in this book with clear and concise examples.
+The title is a bit tainted by the (in my opinion) wasted space on other paid frameworks that are not as good as the free assets (RAIN AI) and the style of language used (which I would have gotten torn to shreds for in my own titles, I find this concern particularly odd).

 In the end though, It is all about the AI and in this capacity the authors do a good job of breaking down a huge and complex area.